Last update - May 16th 2014

 The list below gives the total Iron content in the 9 items from the general description 'prunes'.These 9 types of prunes range from Prunes, dehydrated (low-moisture), uncooked through to Babyfood, fruit, prunes with tapioca, without ascorbic acid, junior and are ranked by the content or amount per 100g.

-Using the list below for the 9 different prunes nutrition entries in our Iron database, the highest amount of Iron is in Prunes, dehydrated (low-moisture), uncooked which contains 3.52 mg of Iron per 100g.
+Using the list below for the 9 different prunes nutrition entries in our database, the highest amount of Iron is found in Prunes, dehydrated (low-moisture), uncooked which contains 3.52 mg of Iron per 100g.
 The lowest amount of Iron is in Babyfood, fruit, prunes with tapioca, without ascorbic acid, junior which in 100g contains 0.33 mg of Iron.

-The median value of Iron is in Plums, dried (prunes), uncooked which in 100g contains 0.93 mg of Iron.
-The average amount of Iron in 100g of prunes, based on the list below is 0.95 mg of Iron.
+The median value of Iron is found in Plums, dried (prunes), uncooked which in 100g contains 0.93 mg of Iron.
+The average amount of Iron contained in 100g of prunes, based on the list below is 0.95 mg of Iron.

 From the Iron content in prunes list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Iron.
 Each prunes item can be scaled by different amounts to adjust the amounts of Iron so that it is not just, for example, the values in 100g of Prunes, dehydrated (low-moisture), uncooked.
 The item can be scaled by quantites in g, oz or typical serving sizes.